patrickhuber/component-model/design/mvp/Explainer.md

 (in particular, `URL`s must contain a `:`, `name` must not), there should not be any conflicts in either of these cases.

+Types are a new sort of definition that are not ([yet][type-imports]) present in Core WebAssembly and so the [*read the imports*] and [*create an exports object*] steps need to be expanded to cover them:

+For type exports, each type definition would export a JS constructor function.
+This function would be callable iff a `[constructor]`-annotated function was also exported.
+All `[method]`- and `[static]`-annotated functions would be dynamically installed on the constructor's prototype chain.
+In the case of re-exports and multiple exports of the same definition, the same constructor function object would be exported (following the same rules as WebAssembly Exported Functions today).
+In pathological cases (which, importantly, don't concern the global namespace, but involve the same actual type definition being imported and re-exported by multiple components), there can be collisions when installing constructors, methods and statics on the same constructor function object.
+In such cases, a conservative option is to undo the initial installation and require all clients to instead use the full explicit names as normal instance exports.

+For type imports, the constructors created by type exports would naturally be importable.
+Additionally, certain JS- and Web-defined objects that correspond to types (e.g., the `RegExp` and `ArrayBuffer` constructors or any Web IDL [interface object]) could be imported.
+The `ToWebAssemblyValue` checks on handle values mentioned below can then be defined to perform the associated [internal slot] type test, thereby providing static type guarantees for outgoing handles that can avoid runtime dynamic type tests.

 Lastly, when given a component binary, the compile-then-instantiate overloads of `WebAssembly.instantiate(Streaming)` would inherit the compound behavior of the abovementioned functions (again, using the `layer` field to eagerly